fangpenlin/eth2-validator-helm/README.md

 ## Disclaimer

 Please be advised that you should be fully aware of the risks of running a ETH2 validator.
 It's also your sole responsibility to ensure adopting best security practices for your Kubernetes cluster and deployment.
-In other words, this is an open source software, the risk is on your on.
+In other words, this is an open source software, the risk is on your own.

 ## Install validator keystore and password